 Many directors have tried to recreate Hamlet on stage, today the play became a synonym for the theatre.
 Each generation has a different answer to the question of existence.

 Hamlet’s personality in director’s Vidas Bareikis play is neither that of a romantic hero nor of an idealist.
 He is just a man looking for the truth.
 His feelings are real ranging from love and hectic revenge to mourning, rage and desperation.
 All the emotions create a real human being with all possible colours and shades.
 Perhaps that is the reason which makes the play so relevant after hundreds of years.

-The play is a part of Vidas Bareikis’ beloved initiative “Theatre in the Theatre”.
-This initiative treats theatre like a shining light that helps to see what is hidden behind shadows – author’s intentions, his dualistic personality, existence itself and everything that happens in or outside the theatre.
-Hamlet thinks of the theatre as the last institution of justice and raises the question why we are so influenced by our environment?
+The play is a part of Vidas Bareikis’s beloved initiative “Theatre in the Theatre”.
+This initiative treats theatre like a shining light that helps to see what is hidden behind shadows – the author’s intentions, his dualistic personality, existence itself, and everything that happens in or outside the theatre.
+Hamlet thinks of the theatre as the last institution of justice and raises the question – why we are so influenced by our environment?
 Can our lives be more meaningful?
 What does duty mean?
 Why just a few of us have the courage to break the boundaries of limitation?

 Opening – October 24-25, and December 18-20, 30, 2015